tinymce/tinymce-docs/_includes/configuration/formats.md

 #### `classes`

-Space-separated list of classes that are applied to the selected or newly created inline/block element.
+Space-separated list of classes that are:

+- Applied to newly created block or inline elements.
+- Appended to existing classes on block or inline elements.

+To replace existing classes, use the `class` attribute.

 **Type:** `String`